 - Please see our New Applicants page.
 Currently, the Dodge Foundation is not accepting or considering any unsolicited letters of inquiry.
 Please check back for updates and announcements.

 - Only organizations that currently receive funding and those invited to apply may submit a full proposal.
 Once you start filling out your proposal, you will be able to save it and return to it at any time.

 How much funding is available?

-We provide more than $10 million in annual grants focused on supporting innovation, collaboration and community-driven decision-making across our program areas: Arts, Education, Environment and Informed Communities.
+We provide about $10 million in annual grants focused on supporting innovation, collaboration and community-driven decision-making across our program areas: Arts, Education, Environment and Informed Communities.
 Grant amounts vary depending on a broad set of factors.
 Whenever possible, program staff will meet or speak on the phone with organizations before the proposal deadline to offer guidance on the proposal scope.

 What are some of the areas that Dodge does not support?

 For effective focus of the Foundation’s resources, we do not support major categories of funding as higher education, health, religion and film.
 In addition, support for capital projects, equipment purchases, and endowment funds all are outside of our guidelines.

 Our grants are currently limited to 501(c)(3) nonprofit organizations.
 Except for Foundation-based initiatives, we do not make direct awards to individuals.

 Though we are open to the best thinking and models anywhere that might be applied to the challenges we face in New Jersey, our focus is on funding organizations based here, as well as projects with a direct and substantial impact on this state.
 We do not fund projects outside of New Jersey.